Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 - Duration: We measured energy use for only around 40 seconds, so we might have missed longer-term trends like power-saving features or background processes (such as software updates or notifications).
 These factors can affect energy consumption, but since our experiment was short, their impact over time remains unknown.

 Despite these limitations, our study provides a useful baseline for comparing the energy efficiency of Jellyfin’s web and native app streaming experiences.
-Future work could expand on these findings by testing multiple codecs, operating systems, and hardware configurations and so on.
+Future work could expand on these findings by testing multiple operating systems, hardware configurations and so on.

 Conclusion